Take a Hike - Best Walking Holidays In Europe

 TD active Holidays | 18 January 2021

-There is no better way to experience a country in all its natural wonders than on a guided walking holiday.
+There is no better way to experience a country in all its natural wonders than on one of our guided walking holidays.
 Whether you are an experienced walker or prefer to take things at a more moderate pace we offer a range of exciting itineraries; here are some of our suggestions for the best hiking destinations in Europe.

-Andorra may be well known for its ski resorts, but it is the perfect destination for mountain walking in the warmer months.
+Holidays to Andorra may be popular for skiing enthusiasts, but a walking holiday in Andorra is perfect for mountain hikes in the warmer months.
 Nestled between the French and Spanish border it has 65 peaks that stand at over 2,000m high.
 We’ll be based in the mountain village of La Massana, where we’ll see the top highlights of Andorra.
 We’ll discover the Andorran Pyrenees, Lake Moreno, Griu Summit and much more.

 The Danube Bend, a region of peaks and river towns in Northern Hungary, is where the hills on both banks force the river to turn sharply and flow southward, creating arguably the most picturesque stretch of the Danube.
-You can explore this beautiful region by foot on one of our Hungary Walking Holidays.
+You can explore this beautiful region by foot on one of our walking holidays in Hungary.

-Explore the Romanian countryside on our guided walking holiday to Transylvania.
+Explore the Romanian countryside on our Transylvania walking holiday.
 Along with invigorating treks in the Bucegi Mountains, Fagaras Mountains and, Carpathian Mountain range, we’ll visit Transylvania’s most iconic landmark, Bran Castle known as the home of Dracula and explore Romania’s capital Bucharest.
+We also offer a Transylvania photography holiday, for those looking to hone their photography skills.

 Slovenia is a country that offers unlimited opportunities for outdoor enthusiasts.
 Set against the backdrop of the Julian Alps on our Slovenia Walking Holiday, we’ll trek through gorges, explore national parks, tackle mountain peaks and discover Lake Bohinj.